temporalio/documentation/docs/cli/batch.md

 Batch operations can affect multiple Workflows simultaneously.
 Depending on your needs, you might want to send Signals to running Workflows, Cancel them, or even Terminate them entirely.
-Below, are examples on these commands using Temporal's CLI for each type of Batch operation.
+Below are examples of how to use the Temporal CLI for each type of Batch operation.

-Using these commands will directly impact the Workflows you target, so it's important to use them judiciously.
+These commands will directly impact the Workflows you target, so it's important to use them judiciously.

-**What Are the CLI Commands for Batch operations in Temporal Workflows?**

-You can use the `--query` flag to filter the Workflow Executions to be affected by the Batch Job.
+You can use the `--query` flag, which acts as [List Filter](/visibility#list-filter), to filter the Workflow Executions to be affected by the Batch Job.

-To Cancel a Workflow
+To Cancel Workflows:

 ```command
 temporal workflow cancel \